 Finding a personal care attendant (PCA) for a student with special needs represents a significant decision for the family.
 The University is not responsible for the hiring and paying for PCA services; however, the Academic Resource Center offers the following information for parents and students to make an informed decision about appropriate services.
-Please note: If the PCA will require on-campus housing, then the student will be responsible for handling the room and boarding fee.
+Please note: If the PCA will require on-campus housing, then the student will be responsible for handling the relevant costs of living on campus.

 To ensure that the appropriate paperwork is completed in a timely fashion, the student and PCA must be in contact with the Academic Resource Center to complete the appropriate paperwork.
 Please direct your inquiries to the Associate Director of the Academic Resource Center.